If you love waterfalls as much as I do, you will be obsessed with these incredible waterfalls in Shenandoah National Park!

 Rose River Falls

-There are even places around the waterfall that you can slide down the rocks into the water – so be on the lookout!
+There are even places around the waterfall where you can slide down the rocks into the water – so be on the lookout!

 Rose River Falls is located at Mile 49.4 along Skyline Drive in Shenandoah National Park.
 To get to the waterfall, you need to accomplish a 4-mile, roundtrip hike and do an easy, 910-feet climb.